An inverse problem for the wave equation with source and receiver at distinct points: Introduction

-In both the equations, we assume that the coefficient $q$ is real-valued and is a $C^{1}(\rr^{3})$ function.
-The inverse problem we address in this paper is the uniqueness of determination of the respective coefficients $q$ from the knowledge of $u(e,t)$ where $e=(1,0,0)$ for $t\in[0,T]$ with $T>1$ in Equation \eqref{wave equation with potential}, and from $u(0,t)$ for $t\in[0,T]$ with $T>0$ in Equation \eqref{wave equation with time derivative}.
-Motivation for studying such problems arises in geophyisics see \cite{Symes} and references therein.
-Geophysicists determine properties of the earth structure by sending waves from the surface of the earth and measuring the corresponding scattered responses.
-Note that in the first problem, the point source is located at the origin, whereas the responses are measured at a different point.
-Both the problems we consider are under-determined, since the given data depends on one variable whereas the coefficient to be determined depends on three variables.
-Therefore, some additional restrictions on the coefficient $q$ are required to make the inverse problems tractable.
-There are several results related to inverse problems with under-determined data, we refer to \cite{Romanov,Rakesh and Sacks impedance inversion,Romanov problem of determining the two coefficients,Rakesh single-coincident source-receiver pair}.
+In Equation \eqref{wave equation with potential}, we assume that the coefficient $q$ is real-valued and is a {$C^{3}(\rr^{3})$} function.
+The inverse problem we address is the unique determination of the coefficient $q$ from the knowledge of $u(e,t)$ where $e=(1,0,0)$ for $t\in[0,T]$ with $T>1$.
+Motivation for studying such problems arises in geophysics see \cite{Symes} and references therein.
+Geophysicist determine properties of the earth structure by sending waves from the surface of the earth and measuring the corresponding scattered responses.
+Note that in the problem we consider here, the point source is located at the origin, whereas the responses are measured at a different point.
+Since the given data depends on one variable whereas the coefficient to be determined depends on three variables, some additional restrictions on the coefficient $q$ are required to make the inverse problems tractable.